catsocks/spacerocks-sdl/README.md

-Build the same way you would a native executable, and with a successful build you can run the executable using the emrun tool which will serve it in a web server and open the server in your default browser:
+Build the same way you would a native executable, and with a successful build you can run the executable using the emrun tool which will serve it in a web server and open it in your default browser:

 ```sh
 $ emrun --serve_root build build/game.html